diracdeltas/demucs4max/README.md

 > :white_check_mark: to test, run `echo %pathext%` in CMD.exe and make sure `.JS` is not there

-3. open CMD.exe and type `python -m pip install -U demucs` (hit enter)
+3. open CMD.exe and type `python -m pip install -U demucs PySoundFile` (hit enter)

 ### macOS steps: